dubzzz/fast-check/CONTRIBUTING.md

 - Legacy support test - in `test/legacy/main.js`

 The `legacy` spec is responsible to check that most of the arbitraries provided by fast-check are working fine on very old releases of node.

+- Typing test - in `test/type/main.ts`

+The `type` spec is responsible to check that the typings are correct but they also ensure that they will not break with future changes or upcoming releases of TypeScript.

 ✔️ *Document the arbitrary*